The single most common question I’m asked by students is why the edges of their crochet look awful.

 Image 3: I’ve pulled up a loop in the double crochet.
 The arrow is still indicating the top of the turning chain.

-Image 4: I’ve finished the stitch and the arrow is still pointing to the top of the turning chain.
+Image 4: I’ve finished the stitch and the arrow is on pointing to the top of the turning chain.
 See how easy it would be to skip it?
 After all, it sort of looks like the edge could straighten out after a little tugging.
 Alas, though, it won’t.

 Image 6: I’ve pulled up a loop in the top of the turning chain.
 It’s pretty apparent now that we need to work a stitch here to make the edge straight, eh?